sofirij/assembly_website_nodejs/README.md

 - Containerization (with Docker)
 - Deploying the backend online
 - Option to switch to a simulator to see how the program would be executed (still in dev)
+- Update the compile to produce diagnostics for more errors than the current semantic errors
+- Fix tab and shift + tab functionality when text is hightlighted
+- Remove active line highlighting and active line gutter highlighting from binary view
+- Update diagnostics theme
+- In lc3.ne update the error object to have type, message, start and end